Colin Marker (age 70) Haldon Forest Park, Devon

 Dot is still an active volunteer and gets involved by supporting events and helping out with the learning team, as well as her favourite pastime, talking to visitors in the Pinetum.

 “You could say it has been a life long romance with Bedgebury.
 I was together with Dick, my husband, for 46 years and we both loved the place.

-Since he died I have got more involved than ever because I have more time and when I am here I feel close to him.
+When he died I got more involved than ever because I had more time and when I am here I feel close to him.

 “In among the trees the air is clear, it relaxes me and I can sort out my feelings.
 I have got to know the other people so well that they are just like family to me now.
 But most of all I love to enthuse other people about Bedgebury just as Dick enthused me on my first visit.”